Microsoft/azure-docs.pt-pt/articles/active-directory-b2c/active-directory-b2c-quickstarts-web-app.md

 ## <a name="next-steps"></a>Passos seguintes

-Neste guia de início rápido, você usou um aplicativo ASP.NET de exemplo para:
+In this quickstart, you used a sample ASP.NET application to:

-* Entrar com uma página de logon personalizada
+* Sign in with a custom login page
-* Entrar com um provedor de identidade social
+* Sign in with a social identity provider
-* Criar uma conta de Azure AD B2C
+* Create an Azure AD B2C account
-* Chamar uma API da Web protegida por Azure AD B2C
+* Call a web API protected by Azure AD B2C

 Comece a criar o seu próprio inquilino do Azure AD B2C.